-Drinking apple juice, depending on the brand, can be nutritious but your dog just knows it’s delicious.
-This wholesome beverage is very popular so let’s look at whether you should be sharing some with your best buddy.
+Drinking apple juice can be nutritious, but your dog just knows it’s delicious.
+This wholesome beverage is popular so let’s look at whether it’s okay to be sharing some with your best buddy.

 Can I Give My Dog Some Apple Juice?
 Answer: No

 Passing hard stools is one sign that your dog has a constipation problem.
 If this is the case, check their stool for any traces of blood.
 You may need to provide details to a vet if their bowel problems persist.
 It would be helpful to well document your dog’s problem so the veterinarian has a clear picture of their condition.